OHDSI/Broadsea/README.md

 *Docker for Mac* includes both Docker Engine & Docker Compose

 For Mac Silicon, you may need to enable "Use Rosetta for x86/amd64 emulation on Apple Silicon" in the "Features in Development" Settings menu.

-### Mac OS X Requirements

-Mac must be a 2010 or newer model, with Intel's hardware support for memory management unit (MMU) virtualization; i.e., Extended Page Tables (EPT) OS X 10.10.3 Yosemite or newer At least 4GB of RAM VirtualBox prior to version 4.3.30 must NOT be installed (it is incompatible with Docker for Mac).
-Docker for Mac will error out on install in this case.
-Uninstall the older version of VirtualBox and re-try the install.

 ### Windows